csc-training/node-level-optimization/docs/02-modern-cpu.md

 # Cache memory

 <div class=column>
-- In order to alleviate the memory bandwidth bottleneck, modern CPUs have multiple levels of cache memory
+- In order to alleviate the memory bandwidth bottleneck, CPUs have multiple levels of cache memory
+    - when data is accessed, it will be first fetched into cache
+	- with reuse subsequent access is much faster
-- L1 cache is closest to the CPU core and has highest bandwidth / smallest latency, but smallest capacity
+- L1 cache is closest to the CPU core and is fastest but has smallest capacity
-- Each successive level has higher capacity but lower bandwidth / higher latency
+- Each successive level has higher capacity but slower access
 </div>

 <div class=column>